1.5 The first Civilisations - T -

 Floods caused by the gods

-The farmers of Mesopotamia and Egypt depended on the river.
+The farmers of Mesopotamia and Egypt needed the river to live their lives.
 They grew their grain on its banks and built houses from the clay.
-They believed that the floods were caused by the gods.
-These gods could punish the farmers by changing the flow of the river.
-Some years the river would not rise high enough and there could be a drought.
-Without the water, crops would fail and because of this people would die of famine.
+They believed that the gods controlled the floods.
+These gods could punish the farmers by changing the river's flow.

-Some other years, the water level could be too high and it then destroyed the fields and houses so people would drown.
-In both situations the Sumerians and Egyptians would respond by praying to the gods for a better flood next time.
+Some years, the river did not rise enough, causing a drought.
+Without water, crops failed, and people died of famine.
+Other years, the water level was too high and destroyed fields and houses, causing people to drown.
+In both situations, the Sumerians and Egyptians prayed to the gods for a better flood next time.

 Source 1.5.5